huherto/springyRecords/docs/goals.md

 - Make it light, simple and flexible.

-- It is a Record Mapper, but it is not an ORM.
+- It is a light ORM or a micro ORM.

-## Why do we need another Object-Relational Mapper?
+## How is it compares with an ORM.

-It is not an ORM.
+It is lighter than a traditional ORM.
 It maps records and tables not domain objects.
 This approach is better if you are dealing with a legacy relational database that may not be perfectly designed.
 It doesn't attempt to map complex structures.

 Other benefits: